Analyzing Hut 8 Mining's Unusual Options Activity | Benzinga

 Analyzing Hut 8 Mining's Unusual Options Activity

-Shares of Hut 8 Mining (NASDAQ:HUT) saw some unusual options activity on Tuesday.
-Following the unusual option alert, the stock price moved up to $4.97.
+Hut 8 Mining (NASDAQ:HUT) shares experienced unusual options activity on Monday.
+The stock price moved up to $6.35 following the option alert.

 - Sentiment: BULLISH